Chris Wilder: Sheffield United confirm his departure, Paul Heckingbottom takes over as interim manager

 Relations between manager and club soured further in January when no loan signings were made, despite the expectation a midfielder and left centre-back would arrive to bolster Wilder's options.

-Wilder had become increasingly frustrated at the club's refusal to increase the wage structure for the first-team squad and his repeated assertions the club is full of "Championship players" is understood to have upset the club's owner Prince Abdullah.
+Wilder had become increasingly frustrated at the club's refusal to increase the wage structure for the first-team squad and his repeated assertions that the squad is full of "Championship players" is understood to have upset the club's owner Prince Abdullah.

 United have spent more than £70m since January 2020 and the board has become increasingly frustrated with Wilder playing down the worth of his squad.
 They feel he is undermining the club's assets by down-playing the available talents, rather than telling people how good his players are.